Endlesscrazz/CS6350-ML-project/README.md

     * `numpy`, `pandas`, `scikit-learn`, `joblib`
     * `torch` (PyTorch), `matplotlib`

-## If any libraries are not installed in CADE machines, You can install them via the requirements.tx
+## If any libraries are not installed in CADE machines, You can install them via the requirements.txt
 ```bash
 pip3 install requirements.txt
 ```